When Frictions are Fractional: Rough Noise in High-Frequency Data: Central limit theorem for variation functionals

-Our CLT will be proved under the following set of assumptions.
-In what follows, $\Vert \cdot \Vert$ denotes the Euclidean norm (in $\bbr^n$ if applied to vectors and in $\bbr^{nm}$ if applied to a matrix in $\bbr^{n \times m}$).

-\settheoremtag{(CLT)} \begin{Assumption} The observation process $Y$ is given by the sum of $X$ from \eqref{eq:X} and $Z$ from \eqref{eq:Z} with the following specifications: \begin{enumerate} \item[(i)] The function $f \colon \bbr^{d \times L} \to \bbr^M$ is even and infinitely differentiable.
-Moreover, all its derivatives (including $f$ itself) have at most polynomial growth. \item[(ii)] The drift process $a$ is $d$-dimensional, locally bounded and $\F$-adapted.
-The volatility process $\si$ is an $\F$-adapted locally bounded $\R^{d\times d}$-valued process.
-Moreover, for every $T>0$, there is $K_1\in(0,\infty)$ such that for all $s,t\in[0,T]$,
+\settheoremtag{(CLT)} \begin{Assumption} The observation process $Y$ is given by the sum of $X$ from \eqref{eq:X} and $Z$ from \eqref{eq:Z} with the following specifications: \begin{enumerate} \item[(i)] The function $f \colon \bbr \to \bbr $ is even and infinitely differentiable.
+Moreover, all its derivatives (including $f$ itself) have at most polynomial growth. \item[(ii)] Both $B$ and $W$ are independent standard $\bbf$-Brownian motions, the drift $a$ is locally bounded and $\F$-adapted, and $\si$ is an $\F$-adapted locally bounded process such that for every $T>0$, there is $K_1\in(0,\infty)$ with